How to write a fairy tale

 Students will learn lots and discover tons of inspiration from the famous stories collected by the likes of the Brothers Grimm and Hans Christian Anderson.

-Not only will students take great enjoyment from revisiting these familiar tales, but they’ll learn to internalize the patterns and conventions of these folktales.
-They can then use these in their own storytelling.
+Not only will students enjoy revisiting these familiar tales, but they’ll also learn to internalize the patterns and conventions of these folktales.
+They can then use these in their storytelling.

 To learn more about teaching the craft of storytelling, check out our Complete Guide to Narrative Writing here.